St Matthew's Church, Buckley: History

 Built in 1821–22 to a design by the architect John Oates of Halifax, the first church on the site was a chapel-of-ease within Hawarden parish.
-The formulation of a plan for a new church on Buckley Mountain coincided with the passing the Church Building Act of 1818, which made £1,000,000 available for church construction.
+The formulation of a plan for a new church on Buckley Mountain coincided with the passing the Church Building Act 1818, which made £1,000,000 available for church construction.
 This fund (known as the First Parliamentary Grant) provided the Buckley project with a donation of £4,052, which made up the bulk of the funding for the new church.
-St Matthew's thus became the first and only church in Wales to benefit from the Act.
+St Matthew's thus became the first and only church in Wales to benefit from the act.
 Oates' 'plain but handsome Gothic structure' was largely replaced between 1898 and 1904, but a good deal is known about its character from a combination of documentary and structural evidence.
 It comprised a three-stage west tower, a structurally aisle-less five-bay nave, a short chancel, a north-east vestry and south-east baptistery.
 A few elements of this first church survive incorporated into the present structure, notably the lower stages of the tower and the former baptistery, albeit much altered.

 In 1874 the parish of Buckley was created, and St Matthew's became its chief place of worship, though the church itself remained largely unchanged until the incumbency of Harry Drew (1897-1905), who in 1886 had married Mary Gladstone, daughter of the then prime minister, William Ewart Gladstone, of Hawarden Castle.
 In 1898 Drew initiated a rebuilding programme by replacing the north-east vestry with a larger building, containing both clergy and choir vestries, for which he footed the bill.
 The death of William Gladstone in 1898 provided the impetus to rebuild the chancel (1900-1901), which was dedicated to him, and paid for by his daughters Mary Drew and Helen Gladstone.
 In 1902 the tower was re-modelled, being reduced in height, refenestrated, and a baptistry created within it as a memorial to Gladstone's widow, Catherine, who had died in 1900.
 A porch was added to the south side of the tower; it became known as the Ruskin Porch, after John Ruskin, a friend of the Gladstones, because Mary Drew financed its construction through the publication of Ruskin's letters to her.
 The final phase in the reconstruction of the church was the replacement of the nave in 1904, which included the addition of aisles and a clerestory.
 The architects throughout the reconstruction were Douglas and Minshull of Chester.